borntofrappe/borntofrappe.github.io/README.md

 <circle id="d" cx="40" r="10" />
 ```

-And what was I thinking about using `hsl` for the color.
+And what was I thinking about using `hsl` for the color?
 Hexadecimal values are clearly an improvement.

 ```html
 <!-- <g fill="hsl(220, 100%, 8%)" stroke="none"> -->